 DUI Laws in Florida

 Florida DUI laws are on par with national standards.
 Driving under the influence is a punishable offense under Florida laws.
-According to Florida Statue 316.193, a person can be charged with a DUI offense if they are driving or in actual control of a motor vehicle while under the influence of any “chemical substance” as defined by F.S.
-877.111 or a substance that is controlled under chapter 893 of Florida Statutes (if the driver’s “normal faculties” are affected by the substance).
-With alcohol, Florida defines a DUI as the following:
+Florida Statue 316.193 states a person can be charged with a DUI if they are driving or in actual control of a motor vehicle while under the influence of any “chemical substance” as defined by F.S.
+877.111 or a controlled substance.
+With alcohol, Florida defines a DUI as one or both of the following:

-- A driver has a blood-alcohol is at or above 0.08 grams of alcohol per 100 milliliters of blood.
+- A driver has a blood alcohol content (BAC) at or above 0.08 grams of alcohol per 100 milliliters of blood

 Being charged with a DUI offense in the state of Florida is no laughing matter.
-If you find yourself in this situation, you must contact an accomplished attorney.
+If you find yourself in this situation, you should contact an attorney.
 Learn more about the types of DUI charges as well as penalties below.

 - First offense – misdemeanor